r4victor/tenthousandmeters/content/blog/python_bts_11.md

     return '{}.{}'.format(base, name) if name else base
 ```

-Now let's discuss how modules are imported.
+And `__import__()` calls `_find_and_load()` to import the module.

 ### The import process

-When the relative name is resolved, `__import__()` calls [`_find_and_load()`](https://github.com/python/cpython/blob/57c6cb5100d19a0e0218c77d887c3c239c9ce435/Lib/importlib/_bootstrap.py#L1022) to import the module.
-This function takes an absolute module name and performs the following steps:
+The [`_find_and_load()`](https://github.com/python/cpython/blob/57c6cb5100d19a0e0218c77d887c3c239c9ce435/Lib/importlib/_bootstrap.py#L1022) function takes an absolute module name and performs the following steps:

 1. If the module is in `sys.modules`, return it.
 2. Initialize the module search path to `None`.
 3. If the module has a parent module (the name contains at least one dot), import the parent module if it's not in `sys.modules` yet.
 Set the module search path to parent's `__path__`.
-4. Find the module's spec using the module's name and the module search path.
+4. Find the module's spec using the module name and the module search path.
 If the spec is not found, raise `ModuleNotFoundError`.
 5. Load the module from the spec.
 6. Add the module to the dictionary of the parent module.
 7. Return the module.

 All imported modules are stored in the [`sys.modules`](https://docs.python.org/3/library/sys.html#sys.modules) dictionary.
 This dictionary maps module names to module objects and acts as a cache.
 Before searching for a module, `_find_and_load() ` checks `sys.modules` and returns the module immideatly if it's there.
-Modules are added to `sys.module` at the end of step 5.
+Imported modules are added to `sys.module` at the end of step 5.

-If the module wasn't found in `sys.modules`, `_find_and_load() `  proceeds with importing the module.
-The import process consists of finding the module and loading the module.
+If the module is not in `sys.modules`, `_find_and_load() `  proceeds with the import process.
+This process consists of finding the module and loading the module.
 Finders and loaders are objects that perform these tasks.

 ### Finders and loaders

-The job of a **finder** is to make sure that the module exists, determine which loader should be used for loading the module and provide the information needed for loading, such as module's location.
+The job of a **finder** is to make sure that the module exists, determine which loader should be used for loading the module and provide the information needed for loading, such as a module's location.
 The job of a **loader** is to load the module, that is, to create a module object for the module and execute the module.
 The same object can function both as a finder and as a loader.
 Such an object is called an **importer**.

 Finders implement the `find_spec()` method that takes a module name and a module search path and returns a module spec.
 A **module spec** is an object that encapsulates the loader and all the information needed for loading.
 This includes module's special attributes.
 They are simply copied from the spec after the module object is created.
-For example, `__path__` is copied from `spec.submodule_search_locations` and `__package__` is copied from `spec.parent`.
-You can see the full list of spec attributes in [the docs](https://docs.python.org/3/library/importlib.html#importlib.machinery.ModuleSpec).
+For example, `__path__` is copied from `spec.submodule_search_locations`, and `__package__` is copied from `spec.parent`.
+See [the docs](https://docs.python.org/3/library/importlib.html#importlib.machinery.ModuleSpec) for the full list of spec attributes.

-To find a module spec, `_find_and_load()` iterates over the finders listed in `sys.meta_path` and calls `find_spec()` on each one until the spec is found.
+To find a spec, `_find_and_load()` iterates over the finders listed in `sys.meta_path` and calls `find_spec()` on each one until the spec is found.
 If the spec is not found, it raises `ModuleNotFoundError`.

 By default, `sys.meta_path` stores three finders:

-1. `BuiltinImporter` that works with built-in modules
+1. `BuiltinImporter` that searches for built-in modules
-2. `FrozenImporter` that works with frozen modules; and
+2. `FrozenImporter` that searches for frozen modules; and
-3. `PathFinder` that works with Python files, directories and C extensions.
+3. `PathFinder` that seaches for different kinds of modules including Python files, directories and C extensions.

 These are called **meta path finders**.
 Python differentiates them from **path entry finders** that are a part of `PathFinder`.
-We'll see how different finders work in the next sections.
+We'll discuss both types of finders in the next sections.

-To create a module object, `_find_and_load()`  calls the loader's `create_module()` method that takes a module spec and returns a module object.
-If this method is not implemented or returns `None`, then `_find_and_load()` creates the new module object itself.
+After the spec is found, `_find_and_load()` takes the loader from the spec and passes the spec to the loader's `create_module()` method to create a module object.
+If `create_module()` is not implemented or returns `None`, then `_find_and_load()` creates the new module object itself.
 If the module object does not define some special attributes, which is usually the case, the attributes are copied from the spec.
 Here's how this logic is implemented in the code:

 ```python
 # Lib/importlib/_bootstrap.py